dayu11/dayu11.github.io/_pages/about.md

 News
 ======

+* [12/17/2025] We released the [Gemini 3 Flash Preview](https://blog.google/products-and-platforms/products/gemini/gemini-3-flash/)!
+I'm happy to have contributed to some of the agentic training data for the model.

 * [10/22/2025] We released the Gemini 2.5 Computer Use Model on Google [AIS](https://ai.google.dev/gemini-api/docs/computer-use) and [Vertex](https://cloud.google.com/vertex-ai/generative-ai/docs/computer-use) [[blog](https://blog.google/technology/google-deepmind/gemini-computer-use-model), [additional info](https://storage.googleapis.com/deepmind-media/gemini/computer_use_eval_additional_info.pdf)].

 * [09/18/2025] Our work [Scaling Embedding Layers in Language Models](https://arxiv.org/abs/2502.01637) and [Synthesize Privacy-Preserving High-Resolution Images via Private Textual Intermediaries](https://arxiv.org/abs/2506.07555) have been accepted to NeurIPS 2025!